 South Dakota State Historian Doane Robinson conceived the concept of Mount Rushmore in 1923, the idea being to create a monumental attraction in the Black Hills of South Dakota to attract tourists to the area.
 His original idea was of a large-scale sculpture of Indian leaders and key early American explorers who helped discover the frontier.
 When he reached out to artist Gutzon Borglum in 1924, it was Borglum’s idea to honor four great presidents instrumental in America’s early existence, along with a brief history of the country on an adjoining tablet.

 The four figures represented at Mount Rushmore are the first US President and founding father George Washington (1732-1799), third president and also a founding father Thomas Jefferson (1743-1826), sixteenth President Abraham Lincoln (1809–1865) and twenty-sixth President Theodore Roosevelt (1858-1919).

 Mount Rushmore National Memorial, sometimes called the “Shrine of Democracy,” has become one of the most iconic images of America and an international tourist attraction.
 In 1959, it gained even more attention as the site of a climactic chase scene in Alfred Hitchcock’s film “North by Northwest.”

-Meanwhile, many Sioux activists have called for the monument to be taken down, as they continue to protest what they view as illegal U.S. possession of their ancestral lands.
+Meanwhile, many Sioux activists have called for the monument to be taken down, as they continue to protest what they view as illegal US possession of their ancestral lands.
 In response to the monument, a Native American memorial is currently being built, honouring one of the most iconic Native American warriors who helped lead the Sioux resistance – the Crazy Horse Memorial.

 Mount Rushmore National Memorial sees over two million visitors a year from across the country and around the world.
 There are guided tours of Mount Rushmore or visitors can rent an audio guide.